cloor/Speech-Emotion-Recognition-ROS/README.md

   - This includes about 50,000 wav files with text, ages, ...
   - We only use about 2200 data that emotion is classified clearly.
   - You can download datafiles in [here](https://aihub.or.kr/opendata/keti-data/recognition-laguage/KETI-02-002)

+- ## __CUSTOM DATA__
+  - I recorded myself.
+  - 11 sentences, with 2 levels, and 4 emotions.
+So 88 datafiles.

 ___
 # Feature Extraction & Model
 - ## Feature Extraction
   - For feature extration we make use of the LIBROSA library
     1. using mfccs to feature extraction. cut audio file in 2.5 duration and make 32 mfccs tensor shape to train in DenseNet121.
-    2. using mel-spectrum make audio file to spectrum image and save it. load images to train DenseNet(pretrained=True).
+    2. using mel-spectrogram make audio file to spectrum image and save it. load images to train DenseNet(pretrained=True).

   - Model
     we use DenseNet121. we choose to use densenet since model have to be light to run on 'cpu' settings.